 Although we don't go near approaching Ruckman's level in our criticism of him, we believe that Ruckman should have a taste of his own medicine.

-Why I believe Matthew 18 does not apply
+Why we believe Matthew 18 does not apply

 I have a question for Ruckman defenders who believe I should have applied Matthew 18 before writing about Peter Ruckman: Why have you not likewise asked Ruckman if he has applied Matthew 18 before bashing people publicly in his books?